 What they created is certainly not what would have been expected.
 They used plaster to line the huts and created an elaborate facade.
-Inside a prisoner named Domenico Chiocchetti painted it to look like brick walls and stonework and paintings in the sanctuary.
-They used scrap metal for candelabras and other furnishings.
+Inside a prisoner named Domenico Chiocchetti painted it to look like brick walls and stonework and paintings in the sanctuary and they used scrap metal for candelabras and other furnishings.
 The result is nothing short of beautiful, and it gives you a feeling of hope to see something like this created in a time of war.

 The Stones of Stenness may be the oldest henge in the British Isles

 You’ve probably heard of Stonehenge, but the Stones of Stenness may be the oldest henge, a type of Neolithic earthwork where a central flat area is surrounded by a bank and ditch.
-They are thought to have been sites of ritual, but like much of the Neolithic period, remain a mystery.
+The henges around Britain are thought to have been sites of ritual, but like much of the Neolithic period, remain a mystery.

 Ancient tombs are hidden all over Orkney

-In 1958 a farmer discovered an ancient tomb on his land.
+In 1958 a farmer in the south of Orkney discovered an ancient tomb on his land.
 It held ancient human bones but surprisingly, also hundreds of ancient eagle bones that had been added at a later date.
-The Tomb of the Eagles is on South Ronaldsay, and you enter the tomb by lying on a board with wheels underneath and pulling yourself in with a rope.
+The Tomb of the Eagles is on South Ronaldsay, and you enter the tomb by lying on a board with wheels underneath and pulling yourself along a tunnel with a rope.

 Orkney is home to the “loneliest grave in Britain”

 The grave of Betty Corrigal on Hoy is said to be one of the saddest and loneliest in Britain.
-She was buried at the time between two parishes, as neither Laird would allow her to be buried on hallowed ground.
-The site was an unmarked peat field, and in 1933 two men cutting peat discovered her wooden coffin, with Betty still perfectly preserved inside.
+At the time, she was buried between two parishes, as because she took her own life after finding out she was pregnant neither Laird would allow her to be buried on hallowed ground.
+The site was an unmarked peat field, and in 1933 two men cutting peat discovered her wooden coffin, with Betty still perfectly preserved inside thanks to the conditions of the peat surrounding her.
 She was reburied and once again forgotten.

 Unfortunately, Betty’s grave was discovered again by soldiers stationed in Orkney during WWII.
-She became somewhat of a spectacle until she was finally reburied with a concrete slab placed over the grave.
+She became somewhat of a spectacle until she was reburied with a concrete slab placed over the grave to prevent her being disturbed in future.
 Finally, around 1980, a gravestone was placed at the site.